allenrobel/ndfc-python/docs/setup/using-ansible-vault.md

 When this argument is present, you'll be asked for your vault password, and the script will read the vault for any of the credentials it needs.

-Below is a quick cheat-sheet.
+Below is a quick cheat sheet.

 ## Installation